top of page

 My Terrifying Thought - I'm Afraid a Therapist Will Tell Me I'm Crazy!

-Countless times I’ve had clients tell me they thought they were crazy or they’ve been told by friends and family they’re crazy.
+Countless times, I’ve had clients tell me they thought they were crazy or that friends and family had labeled them as such.
 Others have even asked me outright, “Does that make me crazy?”

-In 2007, when I started practicing as a graduate school intern, I had no idea how many times I’d be confronted with concerns about people being “crazy”.
-Yet, it happened on an almost daily basis.
-The clients I worked with were genuinely concerned with being:
+In 2007, when I began my journey as a graduate school intern, I had no idea how often I would encounter concerns about being “crazy.”
+Yet, it happened almost daily.
+The clients I worked with were genuinely worried about being:

 • Thought of as crazy